dominiccoletti/harbot/README.md

 After that, simply push the code via Heroku CLI and the bot will launch.

 ## Authorship
 Harbot is maintained by [Dominic Coletti](https://github.com/dominiccoletti).
-Credit goes to [Erik Boesen](https://github.com/ErikBoesen) for Harblt, a modified version of Yalebot.
+Credit goes to [Erik Boesen](https://github.com/ErikBoesen) for Harbot, a modified version of Yalebot.

 ## License
 [GPL](LICENSE)